 For the past few decades the Store Bay Ladies have been selling their homemade crab and dumplings at the idyllic turquoise bay of the same name on Tobago.
 The government recently funded a project to give these stalls a more permanent home in colourful huts.
 Head to Miss Trim’s – set up by 81 year old Miss Trim who recently passed the business on to her eighth child, Meisha – to enjoy blue-black crab in a blend of coconut milk and spices.
 Miss Trim adds extra cloves to the spice mix of coriander, pimento, garlic, ginger, chives and onions for a personal touch.
 The crab is cooked in its shell, the soft flesh ready to bite into and the juices to be soaked up by homemade cornmeal dumplings.

-Blue Food Festival
+Dasheen at Blue Food Festival

 If you are on the islands in October, head to the Blue Food Festival at beautiful Bloody Bay on Tobago.
 Against this stunning tropical backdrop people from all over the island compete to showcase what they can do with its signature crop, dasheen.
 This root vegetable turns a blueish colour when cooked, hence the name of the festival.
 Try it with other “provisions” from the island – plantain, sweet potatoes and yams – and, if you’re adventurous, with local game such as iguana and armadillo.
 From midday there is a great festival vibe, with steel bands, DJs and plenty of Caribe beers and Shandy Caribe.